9 Questions you should ask during an eye exam (but don’t)

 We all have screen addiction.
 Whether it’s using a smartphone to chat with friends, working on the office laptop for 9 hours straight or watching late-night television, screen time is a big chunk of our lives.

 If you can’t get your eyes off bright screens, then you probably have a bitter counter with eye strain and blurry vision every day.
-And you must be thinking to yourself ‘should I get blue light glasses for myself?’
+And you must be thinking to yourself ‘should I get blue filter glasses for myself?’

 Well, who’s a better candidate to answer this question than a subject matter expert?
 They’ll tell you about the possible benefits of these glasses for you and will also suggest to you some ways you can reduce eye strain from screen use.